 If you are on the fence about creating an estate plan, consider: Is there someone you do not want to benefit from your death?
 Chances are, there is someone that you prefer not to get your hard-earned money.
 However, if this person is a relative by blood or marriage, there is a chance he or she may.
 Dying without a will in New York means a probate judge has the final say in who gets your estate.
-To keep this from happening, you may want to consider a comprehensive estate plan so that you can personally choose your estate plan beneficiaries.
+To keep this from happening, you may want to consider a comprehensive estate plan so that you can personally choose your estate planning beneficiaries.

 The Power of Choice for Your Estate

 Your estate includes all the property, assets, and debts you accumulate.
 Your home, bank accounts, retirement accounts, vehicles, and personal possessions comprise your estate.
 A will carries your estate through probate.